 Multiple aspects contribute to happiness and you cannot possibly expect to fix every aspect in a day or two.
 An effective approach is to control things one-by-one.

 In this article, we will outline a 15-day plan you can use to get your life together.
-If follow this plan, you will discover that’s not hard to find meaning and add more happiness into your daily routine.
+If follow this plan, you will discover that it’s not hard to find meaning and add increased happiness into your daily routine.

 Let’s get to it.

 - Day 1: Question yourself: What exactly do I want?
 Do I already have some part of it?
 What’s missing?

 - Day 2: Stop snoozing your alarm from today and be proactive rather than being reactive

 - Day 3: Start engaging in conversations with your fellow passengers from today

 - Day 4: Confront the top-most important task first

 - Day 6: Start engaging in healthy activities